vaastav/CS416-Tanks/PROPOSAL.md

 * Team members are diligent and punctual.

-* All members are good at researching as well as solving potential issues.
+* All members are good at researching, as well as solving potential issues.

 ## Weaknesses

-* There are very limited resources available for building a low-latency distributed game.
+* There are limited resources available for building a low-latency distributed game.

-* None of the members have any prior experience with making multiplayer online games.
+* None of the members have any prior experience with making multi-player online games.

 ## Opportunities

-* We can make the game as complex as we would like given the time limitations that would allow us to expand on the distriuted system we are aiming to make.
+* If time permits, we can increase the complexity of the game and expand our intended distributed system.

-* Conflict-Free Replicated Data Types is a very new concept for all of the members and would require a lot of work for a proper implementation.
+* Conflict-Free Replicated Data Types is a new concept for all of the members and will require a lot of work to implement properly.

 ## Threats

 * Commitment to exams or assignments from other courses may interfere with progress.

-* None of us have any experience with GoVector, ShiViz or Dinv, all of which we are aiming to incorporate in our project.
+* None of us have any experience with GoVector, ShiViz, or Dinv, all of which we are aiming to incorporate into our project.

 # Resources